vramework/vramework-website/content/run.md

 Serverless is a little bit harder due to the way it bundles things for deployment

-**Important: in yarn workspaces all dependencies needs to be mentioned in the serverless package file**
+**Important: in yarn workspaces, all dependencies need to be mentioned in the serverless package file**

 This file is the serverless entry point: